 Are any scholarships granted to students pursuing a PhD in Sanskrit?

-Yes, teaching experience is not required for a PhD Sanskrit, but exposure to Sanskrit research will be beneficial.
+Yes, teaching experience is not required for a PhD in Sanskrit, but exposure to Sanskrit research will be beneficial.
 Research skills and academic qualifications are accorded top priority by most universities in the admission process.

 No, students from any random discipline cannot pursue a PhD in Sanskrit.
-They need to have completed their masters from a field relevant to this course such as Vedic Studies, Linguistics, etc.
+They need to have completed their masters from a field relevant to this course, such as Vedic Studies, Linguistics, etc.